The lattice of varieties of monoids: Special elements

 The number of neutral elements of a lattice can be considered as a kind of measure of its complexity.
-The least and the greatest element of any lattice $L$ (whenever such elements exist) are neutral in $L$.
-The fact that there is a unique neutral element of the lattice $\mathbb{MON}$ different from $\mathbf T$ and $\mathbf{MON}$ once again demonstrates how complex this lattice is.
-For comparison, we note that the lattice $\mathbb{SEM}$ contains exactly three neutral elements different from $\mathbf T$ and $\mathbf{SEM}$: the variety $\mathbf{SL}_{\sem}$ of semilattices, the variety $\mathbf{ZM}$ of semigroups with zero multiplication and their join $\mathbf{SL}_{\sem}\vee\mathbf{ZM}$; see~\cite[Theorem~14.2]{Shevrin-Vernikov-Volkov-09} or~\cite[Theorem~3.4]{Vernikov-15}.
-We note also that the lattice $\mathbb{CR}$ has infinitely many neutral elements.
-In particular, every variety of band monoids is neutral in this lattice.
-This follows from results by Trotter~\cite{Trotter-89} and Proposition~\ref{UCR is sublat of UCR_sem}.
+The least and the greatest elements of any lattice $L$, if they exist, are neutral in $L$.
+The existence of a unique neutral element of the lattice $\mathbb{MON}$ that is different from $\mathbf T$ and $\mathbf{MON}$ once again demonstrates how complex this lattice is.
+For comparison, we note that the lattice $\mathbb{SEM}$ contains exactly three neutral elements that are different from $\mathbf T$ and $\mathbf{SEM}$: the variety $\mathbf{SL}_\mathsf{sem}$ of semilattices, the variety $\mathbf{ZM}$ of semigroups with zero multiplication, and their join $\mathbf{SL}_\mathsf{sem}\vee\mathbf{ZM}$; see Shevrin \textit{et~al.}\@ \cite[Theorem~14.2]{Shevrin-Vernikov-Volkov-09} or Vernikov \cite[Theorem~3.4]{Vernikov-15}.
+We note also that the lattice $\mathbb{CR}$ has infinitely many neutral elements; in particular, it follows from Trotter~\cite{Trotter-89} and Proposition~\ref{UCR is sublat of UCR_sem} that every variety of band monoids is neutral in $\mathbb{CR}$.

+The four types of special elements in Theorem~\ref{neutr,stand,distr,lmod}a)--d) coincide in the lattice $\mathbb{MON}$, and there are only three of them: $\mathbf T$, $\mathbf{SL}$, and $\mathbf{MON}$.
+This differs sharply from the situation with the lattice $\mathbb{SEM}$, where the set of all lower-modular elements of $\mathbb{SEM}$ is uncountably infinite, the set of all standard elements of $\mathbb{SEM}$ is countably infinite, and the set of all neutral elements of $\mathbb{SEM}$ is finite \cite[Theorems 3.2--3.4]{Vernikov-15}.
+Further, an element of $\mathbb{SEM}$ is standard if and only if it is distributive \cite[Theorem~3.3]{Vernikov-15}.